aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/2-set-up-react-app.md

    At this point you should have your app running on [http://localhost:3000](http://localhost:3000), which displays the default React layout.

-5. In the `client/src` directory, find all of the React app files.
+5. In the `client/src` directory, find all the React app files.
 Let’s clean it up a bit.
 6. Open the `App.tsx` file and update its content to be:

 ```js